dk-teknologisk-ALMC/energirobotter-ros-workspace-alex/wattson_description/README.md

-### Waveshare Servo Notes
+### Waveshare ST3215 Servo Notes

+These servos are used in the arms.
+They are controlled using the `sms_sts` class in the `SCServo_Python` module.

-Waveshare servos PWM is represented by a 12-bit number, so in base 10 it is `0 - 4095`.
+Waveshare ST3215 servos PWM is represented by a 12-bit number, so in base 10 it is `0 - 4095`.
 Tests showed that the actual range accepted by the driver was `0 - 4094`.

 When sending a direct command to a Waveshare servo in code, one can set `SCS_MOVING_SPEED` and `SCS_MOVING_ACC`.
 In the contorl code in this repo, both are set to a constant value (typically max), as the speed and acceleration are controlled through sending specific positions.
 But for reference and tests, the maximum value for `SCS_MOVING_SPEED` seems to be `4000` (unknown unit) and for `SCS_MOVING_ACC` it is `255` (will crash the program if it goes beyond).
 Setting `SCS_MOVING_SPEED` to `0` will set it to the maximum value.